-The Pullman-Moscow Regional Airport has existed since the late 1930's, and operated in its present form since 1970.
 The City acts as the fiscal agent for, as well as being a member of, the Pullman - Moscow Regional Airport Operating Board.
 The Pullman-Moscow Airport provides airport services to the region surrounding the City of Pullman.
-This activity is neither directly controlled nor dependent upon the City.
+This activity is neither directly con¬trolled nor dependent upon the City.
 It is directed by a board of directors composed of representatives from the City of Pullman, Washington State University, the City of Moscow, Idaho and Latah County, Idaho, and derives some financial support from each of these entities and the Port of Whitman.
-It is not a separate taxing authority.
-For 2020, the Airport operated on a budget of \$28,968,603 with reported revenues of \$26,114,368 and expenses of \$26,161,853.
+The Airport has existed since the 1930's and was formally established under a cooperative agreement in the 1970's.
+The Airport is not a separate taxing authority.
+For 2021, the Airport reported revenues of \$25,264,033 and expenses of \$23,761,591.
 These figures are based on the City's cash-basis of accounting, and as such, will differ from the Airport's accrual-basis reports.